Andrii87/crash-course/docs/Introduction.md

 ## Links
 in 2021 we use Visual Studio Code for development.
 It can upload your Roku app automatically to Roku Device, after installing extentions.
 I extentions needed:
--BrightScript Language - Language support for BrightScript Language -Roku Development
+- BrightScript Language - Language support for BrightScript Language
--XML
+- Roku Development
+- XML

 Older recomendations:
 For development, I recommend the Atom editor (atom.io) with the following packages: